3D printed parts can be self-reporting thanks to gold.

 A researcher was able to optimize single-molecule detection using gold nanorods.

-Physicists from MIT, Harvard University, and Lawrence Berkeley National Laboratory have produced what the call "a kagome metal" — an electrically conducting crystal, made from layers of iron and tin atoms, with each atomic layer […]
+It's an electrically conducting crystal, made from layers of iron and tin atoms, with each atomic layer arranged in the repeating pattern of a kagome lattice.

 Harvard researchers combined cyanide and copper in an airtight quartz container and their findings are impressive.